Skip to content

 icacls "C:\Program Files\Unquoted Path Service"

-5. All users have Read & Execute permissions, SYSTEM, and Administrators have inherited Full Control, CREATOR OWNER has inherited Full Control
+5. Example for C:\Program Files\Unquoted Path Service\Common Files: Users have Read & Execute; SYSTEM/Administrators have inherited Full Control; CREATOR OWNER also has inherited Full Control.

 icacls "C:\Program Files\Unquoted Path Service\Common Files"

-6. Our POC shows that moving an EXE file to C:\, C:\Program Files, or C:\Program Files\Unquoted Path Service\Common Files is blocked, but it succeeds in C:\Program Files\Unquoted Path Service\.
+6. POC: Moving an EXE into C:\, C:\Program Files, or C:\Program Files\Unquoted Path Service\Common Files is blocked, but works in C:\Program Files\Unquoted Path Service\.

 systeminfo | findstr /B /C:"System Type"